'Biblical judgements against homosexuality are not relevant to today's debate.' - Robin Scroggs, The New Testament and Homosexuality

 Everyone who hears Christ's call to follow him is confronted with the need for radical repentance: to deny himself and take up his cross.
 For many who turn to Christ the depth of repentance to which we are called may dawn slowly over the years; for the homosexual his or her whole identity, as he or she sees it, is on the line from the outset.
 Our evangelism must be sensitive to this.
 We must preach grace - Christ receives us as we are - but not cheap grace - none of us may remain as we are.
 Our true identity is ultimately to be found not in our sexuality but in taking up a new identity in Christ.
 Jesus 'calls his own sheep by name' (John 10:3), knowing us intimately and addressing us personally.
 Yet he purposes to give each believer 'a new name ... known only to him who receives it' (Revelation 2:17), a new, unique and eternal identity.

 For all unmarried Christians, a holy life involves celibacy.
 We should not underestimate the struggles sometimes involved.
-One homophile man, having begun to abstain, told a Christian counsellor:
+One man with same-sex attraction, having begun to abstain, told a Christian counsellor::

 Since then I've felt more lonely and depressed than ever.
 It doesn't seem fair that I've given up something that's wrong but still feel all these conflicts.
 It just makes me want to go back.
 I don't really want to do it with a man again, I just want the pain to stop.

-As God works within, however, the Christian battling with homosexuality can normally expect homosexual attractions to grow less frequent, less intense, less of a preoccupation.
+As God works within, however, the Christian battling with homosexuality may well find homosexual attractions to grow less frequent, less intense, less of a preoccupation.
 Nonetheless, he or she may feel that the situation is frustrating and unfair.
 The heterosexual person, by contrast, may have chosen singleness or believe marriage is likely in the future.
 Coming to see singleness as God's gift, bringing advantages unavailable to the married person (1 Corinthians 7) is part of the answer.
-So is an awareness that the gospel promises a new wholeness, including an end to homophile attraction, one day.
-In this life, progress may be only partial.
-Nonetheless, academic and anecdotal evidence reveals that some people, through Christian experience and/or psychotherapy, undergo a change from homophile to heterophile attraction.
-Specialist input is sometimes appropriate.
-Dr Elizabeth Moberly recommends a twin-track strategy involving targeted prayer and regular meetings with a same-sex counsellor.
-Therapy focuses on meeting legitimate same-sex needs for love and resolving same-sex hurts and difficulties.
+So is an awareness that this life will give way to a new creation in which sinful desires are no more, marriage is no more, and whatever form - if any - sexuality takes, it will be radically transformed.
+Nonetheless, academic and anecdotal evidence reveals that among those who - on an entirely voluntary basis - want to see their experience of sexual attraction develop in a way that aligns better with their chosen lifestyle as Christians, at least some do find that counselling helps them on that journey.

 Many people of homosexual orientation experience a sense of alienation from the church.
 Yet the church is called to be a 'new community' where people may know and be known, love and be loved.
-We need to review the life of our churches at congregational level, small group level and one-to-one level to see if it matches this ideal.
-Do homophile people know that the church is fully committed to accepting and supporting them?
+We need to review the life of our churches at congregational level, small group level and one-to-one level to see if they match this ideal.
+Do people with same-sex attraction know that the church is fully committed to welcoming, accepting and supporting them?
 Patterns of church life are often designed with married couples and their children uppermost in mind.
-Our churches need to be communities of friendship in which the single person may find deep fellowship.
+Our churches need to be communities of friendship in which the single person may find deep fe1lowship.
 Friendship can be the answer to 'aloneness', a therapeutic experience, a source of support and human enrichment.
-Barnabas, befriending Paul when he first turned to Christ and was viewed with suspicion, is an example to us, David and Jonathan in their intimate and loyal friendship are another.
+Barnabas, befriending Paul when he first turned to Christ and was viewed with suspicion, is an example to us.
+David and Jonathan in their intimate and loyal friendship are another.

 Concluding Remarks: Love and Truth